idearik/idn-rev-project/_posts/2020-05-05-review-million-dollar-arm.md

 ---
 date: 2020-05-05T12:00:00.000Z
 layout: post
-title: Review Million Dollar Arm
+title: Million Dollar Arm - Review
 subtitle: One white man try to find people who can throw a fast ball in India.
 description: Story of J.B.
 Bernstein (JB) and his journey in India to find young man who can throw a ball for "entertainment" purpose.
 But, learn his lesson in